sndean/k-project-euler/Kona_p2-10.md

 2 8 34 144 610 2584 10946 46368 196418 832040 3524578
 ```

 The main interesting thing there is the `@` verb which is the dyadic `at`, which pulls the value from x at indices y.
-Some examples.
+Some examples

 ```{}
   {x@1} 4 2 1 9